Fire and rescue services

 Seek urgent medical help if you have a fever or diarrhoea.

-Medical facilities in Guyana are very limited.
+Medical facilities in Guyana are very limited, and even more so in remote areas.
 They lack trained specialists and medical equipment.
 Hygiene standards are poor.

 If you become seriously ill or injured, you'll be evacuated to a place with better facilities, such as the US.
 Medical evacuation can be very expensive.